andrewsrichardson/food-blog/README.md

 # Website created for friend's food blog.

-Built using Gatsbb (React), Javascript, Netlify and GraphQL.
+Built using Gatsby (React), Javascript, Netlify and GraphQL.

 Majority of components custom made using HTML and CSS.